ChiNoel-osu/NETCoreWPFTest/LocalFileExplorer/ReadMEEE.txt

 how2use Favorites.txt

-just look at it, it shows some pattern, dont add any empty lines. my program reads it two lines each time. if the bundled Favorites.txt disappeared for some reason, it will recreate a blank file, just fill it urself, remember, it splits with '|'.
+just look at it, it shows some pattern, dont add any empty lines in the middle. my program reads it two lines each time. if the bundled Favorites.txt disappeared for some reason, it will recreate a blank file, just fill it urself, remember, it splits with '|'.
+At the end, add ONE new line.
+(CRLF)
 example:
 Name|Fav1
 Path|D:\Picture